 You won’t get bored with the same old track after multiple visits.
 Three Rivers Karting’s flexible technology design allows quick changes to the layout to keep the driving experience fresh and challenging.
 Your adrenaline will be pumping from speeds that climb to 50 mph.

-Single races cost $20, with discounts for multiple race packages.
-Watch for specials like Buy One Race Get One 50% Off, $13 races on Friday Ladies Nights, plus discounts on Sunday Family Day packages.
-Or book racing parties with your pit crew and opt for unlimited racing.
+Single races cost $25, with special discounts for multiple race packages.
+Or book a racing party with your pit crew and opt for unlimited racing.

 Don’t fret if your only experience with an axe is playing the Tin Man in your high school production of “The Wizard of Oz.”
 The team at LumberjAxes, which has been proudly “kickin’ axe since 2017,” will coach you through the correct grip, stance, windup and release.

 Finding a hidden talent throwing that axe?
 Consider joining a league and you might qualify for the national championship.
 Axe throwing is an individual sport, so there are no teams to organize.
 And if you’re into the curling craze, you can even try Sliders Ice Curling at the Millvale location of LumberJaxes.

 The Cranberry and Millvale spots both feature a full-service bar, while the Mt.
 Lebanon location sells beer and wine.
 Book an open lane solo slot or reserve a lane for a private group.

 5. Altitude Trampoline Park, 1041 Washington Pike, Suite 200, Bridgeville